-Schools can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
-More information can be found in the mental health and behaviour in schools guidance.
-Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among young people.
+More information can be found in the Mental health and behaviour in schools guidance, colleges may also wish to follow this guidance as best practice.
+Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among children.
+See Every Mind Matters for links to all materials and lesson plans.